On the Dynamical Stability and Instability of Parker Problem: Main results

-Our next goal is to eliminate $(\sigma,B)$ in \eqref{0116} by expressing them in terms of $\zeta$, and this can be achieved in the same manner as in \cite{JFJSWWWOA,TZWYJGw}.
-We mention that this idea was also used in the proof of the global well-posedness for the Cauchy problem of the equations \eqref{comequations} in the 2D case \cite{HXPGETDCMF}.
+Our next goal is to eliminate $(\sigma,B)$ in \eqref{0116} by expressing them in terms of $\zeta$, and this can be achieved in the same manner as in \cite{JFJSWWWOA,TZWYJGw,WYTIVNMI}.
+We mention that this idea was also used in the proof of the global well-posedness for the Cauchy problem of incompressible or compressible MHD fluids without magnetic diffusivity \cite{HXPGETDCMF,HXPGETDCMFLin,HABPZOT10221525}; please refer to \cite{RHPYZYZHU,XXRZYXIAngZFZhang,RXXWJHXZYZZF,FHLPZ10221525} for other relevant results of global well-posedness.
 For the reader's convenience, we give the derivation here.
 It follows from \eqref{0116}$_1$ that

 which, together with \eqref{0116}$_2$, yields that

 Applying $J\ml{A}_{jl}$ to \eqref{0116}$_4$, we can use \eqref{AklJdeta} and \eqref{Jtdimau} to infer that

 which implies $\partial_t(J\ml{A}_{jl}B_j)=0$, i.e.,